hlepp/pardontheinterruption/README.md

 ### Audio:
 Download the appropriate oral argument recordings from the website of the [U.S. Supreme Court](https://www.supremecourt.gov/oral_arguments/argument_audio/2019).
 Run the audio splicing script using the appropriate recording as an argument.

-`split_files.sh <recording>`
+`python split_files.py <recording>`

+You must have SoX installed.
+If you prefer another audio processing software, you can extract the turn information from `turns_and_corpus.csv` directly.

 ### Text:
 Transcripts without timestamps are listed publicly on the website of the [U.S. Supreme Court](https://www.supremecourt.gov/oral_arguments/argument_transcript/2019).